tradeoff-analysis/provenance/README.md

 ## Codebook
 We collected video recordings of three case studies (324 minutes).
 Two different authors of this paper independently coded each video using discrete events, then met to discuss annotation codes and resolved conflicts.
 Our **concordance rate** for the identified provenance events was 71%, and was lower for the high level provenance goals.

+The coding went through 3 passes / iterations (1,2,FINAL) and in the codebook these are ordered left to right (FINAL codes at the rightmost columns).

 Our codebook is available in <a href="Codebook_Provenance4Tradeoff.csv">CSV</a> format or <a href="Codebook_Provenance4Tradeoff.xlsx">Excel</a>.

 ## Participants Quotes